Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 # Go to your desktop
 cd Desktop

-# Go to back to your root directory
+# Go to back to your home directory (the one where all your stuff is)
 cd ..

 # Go up multiple directories
 cd ../../../

-# Go back to your root directory
+# Go back to your home directory
 cd ~/

+# Go to the root directory (the parent directory of all parent directories)
+cd /
 ```

 #### ls